kirankn80/lab-in-a-server/readme.md

 #### 3. dpdk_computes: <dpdk_computes> (optional)
 The number of dpdk computes to be provisioned.
 The default number is zero.
 The value for this field should always be <= additional_computes + 2.

 ### Note: The total number of nodes that can be connected to VQFX box is limited to 5.
-Including node for contrail-command.
 ### 4. Three node setup
 The template spins up 1 controller node and 2 compute nodes.